Metronoid/chronicler/content/systems/dice/specialties/Skill Specialties.md

-# Skill Specialties
+# **Skill Specialties**

-While Skills describe a character’s broad knowledge and training, Skill Specialties describe particular areas of expertise.
-A Specialty should be narrower than its Skill, but not so narrow that it’s usually irrelevant.
-Each Skill lists a few example Specialties as a guideline.
-The Storyteller is the ultimate arbiter of what constitutes a Specialty.

-Characters begin play with three Specialties, and players can purchase more with Experiences.
-A character may have any number of Specialties for a given Skill, but only one instance of each Specialty.
-Specialties can help flesh out thecharacter’s background and define her go-to solutions to problems.
-For example, a character with Firearms 3 and a Specialty in Rifles is capable with all guns, but particularly good with rifles.
-She’ll default to a rifle when she can, because that’s what she does best.
-Players should come up with backstory reasons for Specialties perhaps the character used to hunt with her grandfather as a youth.
+Specialties describe a character's specific areas of expertise within their broader Skills.
+The Storyteller decides what constitutes a Specialty.
+Each Skill provides example Specialties as a guide.
+Characters start with three Specialties and can buy more with Experiences.
+A character can have multiple Specialties for one Skill, but only one of each Specialty.
+Specialties help flesh out a character's background and identify their preferred problem-solving approach.
+For example, a character with Firearms 3 and a Rifles Specialty is good with all guns, but excels with rifles.

-Whenever a Specialty applies to a player’s roll with the relevant Skill, she adds one die, which stacks with other situational modifiers.
-Multiple Specialties may apply to a single roll with Storyteller approval.
-If a player goes to great lengths to justify a Specialty, it probably shouldn’t apply.
+When a Specialty applies to a Skill roll, the character adds one die, which combines with other situational modifiers.
+Multiple Specialties can apply to a single roll with Storyteller approval.
+A well-justified Specialty shouldn't apply.